 The project must monitor the physical conditions of the cookstoves during annual surveys.

 For this monitoring period 100 randomly selected project families were interviewed between 4th March 2019 and 20th April 2019.
 The random selection of the families was made by using the function “Random” of Microsoft Excel for extracting the stove IDs the from the Selling Database.
-The project partner, COOPI, carried out the questionnaire interviews.
+The project partner, COOPI, carried out the questionnaire interviews mainly through face-to-face interviews by visiting the project households (61% of the interviews).
 31% of interviews were made via telephone because of the infrastructural problems occurring in part of the project area.
 The collected data have been inserted in an electronic database file by COOPI and analysed by Carbonsink.
-The used questionnaire (two questions have been added to those of the previous monitoring surveys), scanned survey forms and the collected raw data are presented in separate files, .
+The used questionnaire (two questions have been added to those of the previous monitoring surveys to fulfil the FAR#01 raised during the previous verification review), scanned survey forms and the collected raw data are presented in separate files, .

 Below are presented the main evidences emerged by the 2019 annual survey.